The BART Accessibility Task Force is actively recruiting new members.

 If you are interested, please contact the staff liaison,

-Ike Nnaji, at or email@example.com.
+Ike Nnaji, PhD, at or firstname.lastname@example.org.

 About the BART Accessibility Task Force

 The BART Accessibility Task Force advises the BART Board of Directors and staff on disability-related issues and advocates on behalf of people with disabilities and seniors to make the BART system accessible to and useable by people regardless of disability or age.
 All meetings are open to the public.
 Membership on the BART Accessibility Task Force is by appointment by the Board of Directors with an annual appointment process which begins in August of each year.
 For more information, check out the BART Accessibility Task Force bylaws (.pdf)